Samaresh-Das/react_spring_sheeet/README.md

 ## 🧪 Things Left To Do

-- ❗ **Fix Snap to 10%**: Currently the bottom sheet goes beyond the screen (off view) when snapping to `10%`.
-Needs fix, a very weird bug.
 - 🧠 **Add Drag/Swipe Gesture**: Currently only snapping via button click.
 Next: Add touch/mouse drag interaction.
 - 🧼 **Refactor into components**:
   - `ProfileHeader.jsx`